-http://www.inspection.gc.ca/english/fssa/fispoi/csspccsme.shtml effective 23:59 hours May 31, 2019.
+The commercial Pacific Oyster fishery is tentatively scheduled to open at 00:01 hours March 1, 2020, biotoxin monitoring permitting.
+The commercial fishing season will close effective 23:59 hours June 30, 2020.
 Specific harvest sites will close in-season as the beach quota for that specific beach is achieved.
-For harvest sites with remaining quota a second commercial harvesting opening will occur September 15, 2019 and remain open until November 15, 2019.
-The WCVI season will be extended by one month and close on December 15, 2019.
-Again, harvest sites will close in-season as the beach quota for that specific beach is achieved.
-DFO may consider extending the closing dates.
+For harvest sites with remaining quota a second commercial harvesting opening will occur September 15, 2020 and remain open until November 15, 2020 for the inside waters.
+The WCVI season will be extended by one month and close on December 15, 2020.
+Harvest sites will close in-season as the beach quota for that specific beach is achieved.
 Prior to harvesting, harvesters must check for official openings and closures through Fishery Notices issued by the Department.
 At the Department's discretion adjustments to the opening and closing dates may be considered under some circumstances.